 Other available trim levels include the business-focused SE Technology (from £22,460) and current range-topping SE L First Edition (from £25,150).
 A 148bhp diesel with DSG dual-clutch automatic in SE L First Edition trim is priced from £28,640.
 The first examples of the new Octavia will arrive in retailers throughout July.

 Among the additional variants due to arrive at a later date are mild-hybrid DSG versions of the 1.0 and 1.5 TSI petrols, more powerful diesels and petrols, a plug-in hybrid and the Octavia vRS, which will be offered in petrol, diesel and plug-in hybrid forms.

 Skoda calls the Octavia its “heart and engine” – more than six million have been produced since 1996 – and the new Mk4 version is said to build on the existing car’s strengths with more interior space, better functionality and higher levels of safety and comfort.

-The Octavia’s exterior design has been brought into line with Skoda’s latest non-SUV models, the Scala and updated Superb.
+The Octavia’s exterior design has been brought into line with Skoda’s latest non-SUV models, the Skoda Scala and updated Skoda Superb.
 The front end takes inspiration from the Scala, with the old car’s split headlight design ditched in favour of redesigned units with standard-fit LED tech (full-matrix LEDs optional).
 LED tail-lights also feature.